Red Dead Redemption: Themes and analysis

 The game presents the ethos of the American Dream in its formation, in contrast with the modern-day representation in Grand Theft Auto IV (2008).
 While John's violent past rendered him unable to achieve redemption, it also impacted his son's ability to achieve the American Dream as he chooses to become an outlaw like his father.
 The game features commentary on freedom and control, and the manner in which societal change acts as a catalyst for losing one's control and compromising their morality.
 The journey from the open fields to the city of Blackwater represents civilization's control over the natural world, though the player lacks control during the opening sequence in which John leaves Blackwater, only gaining it when reentering the city later in the game.
+Nick Robinson felt John's horse reflected his freedom and comfortability, while traveling with the government agents via car represented him "as literally and figuratively trapped by technology".
 While Red Dead Redemption grants the player freedom, they ultimately lack control over the narrative as "being free to do things is not the same as being able to change things", an ideology reflected in John's inability to prevent his own death.
 Triana felt the ending allowed the player to properly understand John's rejection of a developing society due to the misery endured from the government.
 The game demonstrates the disparities of economic inequality; Sara Humphreys identified a connection between MacFarlane's Ranch and the class conflict of Johnson County, Wyoming in the late nineteenth century.